Raam Mori

-Raam Mori (born 1993) is a Gujarati language short story writer, Screenwriter and columnist from Gujarat, India, primarily known for his short stories depicting the rural life of Saurashtra.
+Raam Mori (born 2 February 1993) is a Gujarati language short story writer, Screenwriter and columnist from Gujarat, India, primarily known for his short stories depicting the rural life of Saurashtra.
 Mahotu is an anthology of his short stories, which received Sahitya Akademi's Yuva Puraskar (2017).

 Early life

 He was born on 2 February 1993 at Mota Surka, a village in Sihor, Gujarat.
-His parents were Tejalba and Bhavsangbhai Mori.
-His family is native to Lakhavad, a village near Palitana.
+His parents are Tejalba and Bhavsangbhai Mori.
+His family is native of Lakhavad, a village near Palitana.
 He completed his studies in fabrication engineering.

-He started writing short stories at age 17.
+He started writing short stories at 17.
 His stories have been published in Gujarati literary magazines such as Shabdasrishti, Navneet Samarpan, Etad, Tathapi and Shabdasar.